They are lipoprotein particles that consist of triglycerides (85-92%), phospholipids (6-12%), cholesterol (1-3%), and proteins (1-2%).

-Although they are too large to pass through capillary pores, chylomicrons and very low-density lipoproteins easily cross in the dairy endothelial gaps that are present in the postprandial phase.
+Although they are too large to pass through capillary pores, chylomicrons and very-low-density lipoproteins easily cross in the dairy endothelial gaps present in the postprandial phase.

-Chylomicrons transport absorbed lipids from the intestine to adipose, cardiac and skeletal muscle tissue, where their triglyceride components are hydrolyzed by the activity of lipoprotein lipase, allowing the released free fatty acids to be absorbed by the tissues.
+Chylomicrons transport absorbed lipids from the intestine to adipose, cardiac, and skeletal muscle tissue, where their triglyceride components are hydrolyzed by lipoprotein lipase activity, allowing the released free fatty acids to be absorbed by the tissues.

 When a large part of the triacylglycerol nucleus has been hydrolyzed, chylomicron remnants are formed and are absorbed by the liver, thus transferring dietary fat to the liver.

 Chylomicrons are the most significant and highest triglyceride-rich lipoproteins in the blood.
 Chylomicrons are generally present only in the postprandial state because they carry dietary fat from the intestines to other tissues.

 Because omega-3 fatty acids are known to significantly lower fasting triglyceride concentrations, their effects on postprandial triglyceride metabolism have been examined.